rehierl/node-tree-outliner/2-0-core-design/6-0-section-hierarchy.md

 ```

 Note that the section hierarchy remains essentially the same, if sectioning
 node `n5` is replaced by an inactive container node.
-That is, because `n5`
+That is because `n5`
 will still be associated with `s0`.
 And, because of that, `s6` and `s7` will
 still be descendant sections to `s0`.

 Note that the inactive container node `n5` does not act as the parent container
 of any section.
-That is, because each type-1 section has its own parent
+That is because each type-1 section has its own parent
 container (i.e its sectioning node).

 **CLARIFICATION**